Hoka Anacapa Mid GTX

 Waterproof: Yes (Gore-Tex)

-What we like: Extremely comfortable, great lacing system and fit, and smooth ride.
+What we like: Extremely comfortable, great fit, and smooth ride—a Hoka boot through and through.

-See the Men's Hoka Anacapa Mid GTX See the Women's Anacapa Mid GTX
+See the Men's Anacapa 2 Mid GTX See the Women's Anacapa 2 Mid GTX

-Running brand HOKA has been aggressively growing their hiking footwear collection of late, and the Anacapa Mid is arguably their best effort yet.
-This boot combines the smooth ride and excellent cushioning that the company is known for with over-the-ankle height and protection, a great fit that’s snug in the heel and decently roomy in the toe box, and a reasonably light weight.
-We do have some durability concerns, including premature wear along parts of the outsole, and the thick cushioning gives it polarizing looks, but it's overall a quality option for on-trail hikers who put a premium on comfort.
-Below we break down our experiences with the Anacapa Mid.
+Running brand Hoka has been aggressively growing their hiking footwear collection of late, and the Anacapa Mid is arguably their best effort yet.
+Now in its second iteration, this boot combines the smooth ride and excellent cushioning that the company is known for with over-the-ankle height and protection, a great fit that’s snug in the heel and decently roomy in the toe box, and a reasonably light weight.
+We do have some durability concerns with the blown rubber in the middle of the sole, and the stiff laces made it difficult to achieve a snug fit over the top of the foot.
+But overall, the Anacapa Mid is a quality option for on-trail hikers who put a premium on comfort.
+Below we break down our experiences with the Anacapa 2 Mid.
 To see how it stacks up to the competition, check out our article on the best hiking boots.

 Table of Contents